Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tidal forces and branch-dependent deformations

 The sensitivity of tidal forces to the Lorentz-symmetry-breaking parameter $\ell$ is illustrated in Fig.~\ref{fig:tidal_ell} for the ordinary branch.
 As $\ell$ increases, the factor $(1-\ell)^{-2}$ amplifies the charge-dependent terms in Eqs.~\eqref{eq:radial_tid_KRMM}-\eqref{eq:angular_tid_KRMM} relative to the Schwarzschild contribution.
 This produces two correlated effects: the magnitude of the tidal acceleration at fixed intermediate radii increases, and the radial location at which the radial tidal force vanishes is shifted outward.
 Physically, stronger Lorentz violation enlarges the region where charge-induced corrections dominate the tidal response, thereby extending the domain of tidal inversion.

 The characteristic transition scales are quantified by the tidal balance radii $R_{\mathrm{rad}}$ and $R_{\mathrm{ang}}$, defined by the vanishing of the radial and angular tidal components, respectively.
 Their dependence on the electric charge and model parameters is displayed in Fig.~\ref{fig:tidal_balance} and summarized numerically in Table~\ref{tab:tidal_radii}.
 The data reveal systematic trends: both balance radii increase with $\ell$ due to the universal $(1-\ell)^{-2}$ enhancement, while increasing the ModMax parameter $\gamma$ suppresses the charge contribution through the factor $e^{-\gamma}$, shifting the inversion radii inward.
 For representative parameter choices, the balance radii span the range $R_{\mathrm{rad}},R_{\mathrm{ang}}\sim 0.1$-$2$ in units of the black-hole mass, indicating that tidal inversion may occur either close to the horizon or well outside it, depending on the regime.
+A closed-form derivation of $R_{\rm rad}$, $R_{\rm ang}$, and their universal ratio $R_{\rm rad}/R_{\rm ang}=3/2$ is given in Sec.~B.5 of Appendix~\ref{app:thermo_check}.

 The existence and physical relevance of these inversion scales depend crucially on the electromagnetic branch parameter $\zeta$.
 For the ordinary ModMax branch ($\zeta=+1$), the charge contribution enters the tidal tensor with a sign opposite to the Schwarzschild term at sufficiently small radii.
 As shown in Fig.~\ref{fig:tidal_branch}, radial tidal stretching weakens as the black hole is approached, vanishes at $R_{\mathrm{rad}}$, and is subsequently replaced by radial compression.
 Simultaneously, angular compression is softened and reverses at $R_{\mathrm{ang}}$.
 This regulated tidal environment represents a qualitative departure from the classical spaghettification scenario and suggests that the Kalb-Ramond-ModMax corrections act as an effective curvature-softening mechanism.
-Such behavior could influence the coherence, deformation, and survivability of extended structures—such as accretion streams or plasma filaments—in the strong-field region.
+Such behavior could influence the coherence, deformation, and survivability of extended structures, such as accretion streams or plasma filaments, in the strong-field region.

 On the other hand, for the phantom branch ($\zeta=-1$) the electromagnetic contribution reinforces the Schwarzschild tidal field rather than opposing it.
 In this case, both $R_{\mathrm{rad}}$ and $R_{\mathrm{ang}}$ become negative and therefore lose any direct geometric meaning.
 Radial stretching and angular compression persist throughout the exterior region and grow monotonically toward the horizon, producing tidal stresses that are even stronger than those encountered in standard general relativity.
 This behavior reflects the exotic energy content of the phantom ModMax sector and indicates a dynamically harsher environment for infalling extended matter.